walt-id/waltid-oceandao-docs/README.md

 We will continue to create an alias, otherwise the commands will be incredibly long.
 Of course this isn't actually mandatory, you can easily replace all instances of the alias-command "ssikit" with the content between the quotes in the next line.

     alias ssikit="docker container run -p 7000-7004:7000-7004 -itv $(pwd)/data:/app/data docker.io/waltid/ssikit:1.0-SNAPSHOT-custom-deltadao"

+Now all sensitive data, like cryptographic key, DIDs and credentials will be stored with root-rights in the "data" directory.
+Try it out:

     ssikit -h

-Now all sensitive data, like cryptographic key, DIDs and credentials will be stored with root-rights in the "data" directory.

 ## 2. Setting up an Issuer on the EBSI ledger